TwFlem/simple-bitcoin/README.txt

 make
 ./ledger

-To recompile, run make clean and repeat the commands above.
+To recompile, run "make clean" and repeat the commands above.

 h/H will show a list of commands.

 Notes:

-When reading in a [F]ile, if any transaction is invalid, then none of the transactions are accepted prior to the invalid transaction are kept.
+The original intent on reading from a [F]ile with a single incorrect transaction was to reject everything from the file and wipe the ledger.
+This was changed because it may make testing difficult.

 Invalid single [T]ransactions do not wipe the history of the ledger.

 Errors from running any command are always printed to cerr- regardless of whether verbose mode is off or on.
 The only things that are printed using [V]erbose are